malike/malike.github.io/_posts/2018-06-02-Configuration-Management-For-Microservices-And-Distributed-Systems.md

 We've seen how the manual configuration update works.
 But it could be better to not involve manual processes.
 One advantage of this is,it reduces the amount of work to done with after configuration updated and also helps us use Spring Cloud Config in microservices or distributed systems not written using the Spring stack.

 This would require a messaging queue,`Apache Kafka` or `RabbitMQ`. `Redis` is also a supported by Spring Cloud Config.
-It also requres a git webhook in `Github`,`Bitbucket` or `Gitlab` to tell the config server if any change is pushed, that is for configuration files hosted on `Git`.
+It also requires a git webhook in `Github`,`Bitbucket` or `Gitlab` to tell the config server if any change is pushed, that is for configuration files hosted on `Git`.
 The messaging queue enables services subscribed to _see_ the configurations files updated.

 To get this working we'll need to add dependencies for `spring-cloud-config-monitor` and `spring-cloud-starter-bus-kafka`( you can use either redis or rabbit bus dependency)